For surgeons, by surgeons

-Surgeons will be able to use Rekap™, Kaliber's patient communication experience, to make sure their patients get the pre-op information and instructions they need to enter surgery prepared and confident.
+With Rekap™, surgeons will be able to make sure their patients get the pre-op information and instructions they need to enter surgery prepared and confident.

 Kaliber is building AI-powered surgical software solutions that combine the skills of the surgeon with the precision and accuracy of real-time AI.
 These tools will help lighten surgeons' cognitive load and improve surgical accuracy, consistency, and efficiency.

-Kaliber labels surgeon-selected intraoperative images and video clips for each patient.
+Rekap allows surgeons to select intraoperative images and video clips to be labeled and shared with patients after surgery.
 This labeled imaging offers a useful visual aid to facilitate productive and meaningful conversations with patients about their surgery and recovery.

 Raising the bar for surgical training